petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/web-content.md

 ## Audience

-The audience report uses charts to present information about the audience interaction with the asset.
+The Audience report uses charts to present information about the audience interaction with the asset.
 It answers these questions:

 * How many users are interacting with my content?
 * Of these users, how many are known or anonymous?